 In the middle of what might be either a chaotic or deafeningly quiet afternoon, you are welcome to create.
 For those on the frontlines of our nation’s battle with COVID-19—teachers, nurses, medical staff, hospice and social workers—and those facing near constant battles within their own homes, hearts and minds, this one hour is an invitation to the most critical kind of care: self-care.

-For ten years, PeaceLove has led over 6,000 in-person expressive arts workshops for roughly 75,000 individuals across 27 states, Canada, and Jamaica, from corporate cafeterias to Skid Row streets to restorative spaces in prisons.
+For 10 years, PeaceLove has led 7,000+ expressive arts workshops with more than 83,000 individual experiences delivered across 27 states, Canada, and Jamaica, from corporate cafeterias to Skid Row streets to restorative spaces in prisons.
 The goal is always the same: to help people get and stay mentally well.